m15a/fnldoc/README.md

 ##### Inline reference

-Fnldoc supports inline references (i.e., internal links) in documentation by using Fnldoc's special notation: any text surrounded by a backtick (``"`"``) and a single quote (`"'"`) will be converted to an internal link.
+Fnldoc supports inline reference (i.e., internal link) by Fnldoc's special syntax: any text surrounded by a backtick (`` ` ``) and a single quote (`'`) will be converted to an internal link if the text refers to any exported function or macro name.

 For example, function `bar` in the following module has an inline reference to function `foo`.